Proving Thomas Wolfe Wrong

 Ellis and Patricia were teenage sweethearts in Texarkana, Texas.
 She was 16 and Ellis was 19 when they first met.
 They dated for three years, while Ellis was a student at Texas A&M. From the beginning he told her he wanted to be an Air Force pilot.

 “I took my first flight in a T-28 at Bryan Air Force Base in 1955 during my sophomore year in the Corps of Cadets,” Ellis says.
 “Those of us in the Air Force ROTC program got that privilege.

 “I remember the instructor I flew with really put me through the wringer with his climbs and turns and loops.
 But that didn’t change my mind.
 I knew I was destined to be a flier.”

 Ellis made good on that dream, but not in the Air Force.
 Shortly after that first flight, tests revealed his vision wasn’t good enough to get into flight school.

 “I was crushed,” Ellis says.
 “Everything sort of went south after that.
 I lost interest in the Air Force and then I lost interest in school.”

-He quit school, but soon realized going into the service was still probably his best bet.
+He quit school before graduating, but soon realized going into the service was still probably his best bet.

 He enlisted in the Air Force and was assigned to radar school in California.

-He left and soon his relationship with Patricia came to an end.
+He left for the West Coast and soon his relationship with Patricia came to an end.

 “He never told anyone what he was doing,” Patricia says of Ellis’s decision to join the service.
 “I never knew he was that upset.
 I was a junior in high school and my parents would have never allowed me to quit school and go with him to California.